Data & Analytics · Mid level · Updated August 2026

 Order your skills the way the job actually values them: modeling and query skills first (DAX, SQL, star schemas), platform mechanics second (Power Query, deployment pipelines), visualization last.
 It reverses how most BI resumes are written, which is exactly why it works.

-Round it out with evidence you can operate on both sides of the desk: a SQL bullet that shows you can source your own data, and a training bullet that shows you can move the humans.
+Round it out with evidence you can operate on both sides of the desk: a SQL bullet that shows you can source your own data, and a training bullet that shows you can teach the users.
 The BI analyst who reduces tickets by teaching is more valuable than the one who closes them faster.
+And if your strongest stories are analyses that changed decisions rather than reporting people trust, compare the data analyst example before choosing which title to apply under.

 Frequently asked questions